-Alongside the basic features of a weather app, the Accuweather also provides minute by minute rain forecast.
+Alongside the basic features of a weather app, Accuweather also provides minute-by-minute rain forecasts.
 Among the basics, you’ll get hourly forecasts, extended forecasts, etc. In addition, Android Wear Support and radar features are also available.

-Filled with lots of graphs, video forecasts, maps, the Accuweather provides very accurate forecasts.
-Besides, the “RealFeel” feature of this app will tell you how would feel in the current outdoor temperature.
+Filled with lots of graphs, video forecasts, maps, Accuweather provides very accurate forecasts.
+Besides, this app’s “RealFeel” feature will tell you how it would feel in the current outdoor temperature.

-In a nutshell, this a good all-round weather app.
+In a nutshell, this is a good all-around weather app.
 Like most other weather apps, the Accuweather is free but displays ads.

 The Weather Underground is the app you should choose if you’re looking for an app that provides hyperlocal data.
-But, you should also keep in mind that its prime focus is on data.
+But, it would be best if you also kept in mind that its prime focus is on data.

 This app is probably the largest store of online weather stations.
-That means, it would be very easy for to collect a local weather forecast.
+That means it would be straightforward to collect a local weather forecast.

 The most amazing feature of this app is that it uses reports from common people to validate weather data.
-As a result, the data are very accurate and you can trust it.
+As a result, the data are very accurate, and you can trust them.
 To provide you with a very accurate forecast, this app uses the data provided by its network of nearly 0.2 million private weather stations.

-As I’ve mentioned earlier that this app’s prime focus is data, the Weather Underground is quite heavy on data.
-You’ll find both historical and current data on rainfall, temperature, wind speed, UV (Ultra Violet ray) index, etc.
+As I’ve mentioned earlier, this app’s prime focus is data.
+The Weather Underground is quite heavy on data.
+You’ll find both historical and current data on rainfall, temperature, wind speed, UV (Ultra Violet Ray) index, etc.

-Now, you would be very happy to learn that this app is free, but the free version displays ads.
+Now, you would be delighted to learn that this app is free, but the free version displays ads.
 The ads can be closed for one year if you make a 1.99 dollar in-app purchase.

 Weather Channel (Andriod + iOS)

 The Weather Channel is one of the basic weather apps that provide weather forecasts more intuitively.
 The preface of the app is pretty simple.
-Unlike most other apps, all necessary info are not stuffed in a single page.
+Unlike most other apps, all necessary info is not stuffed on a single page.

 A video section is also featured in this app.
-Here, you’ll be able to enjoy weather-related clips of any countries in the world.
-Moreover, you can directly access special contents and TV broadcast videos by the Weather Channel.
+Here, you’ll be able to enjoy weather-related clips of any country in the world.
+Moreover, you can directly access special content and TV broadcast videos by the Weather Channel.

 Its features don’t end just here.
-Outdoor enthusiasts and people who are suffering from allergies might get benefits from this app.
-Because, you’ll be able to know whether the current outdoor condition is suitable for any particular activity.
+Outdoor enthusiasts and people suffering from allergies might benefit from this app because you’ll be able to know whether the current outdoor condition is suitable for any particular activity.
 More importantly, the app will change automatically along with your location.

 On top of that, four desktop widgets are available in this app.
 These widgets are simple and pretty intuitive as well.

 Another good news!
 This app is free to use.
-Just you need to tolerate few ads.
-If you don’t want any ad to appear on the screen, you can get rid of ads with a yearly fee of 4 dollars.
+It would be best if you tolerated few ads.
+If you don’t want an ad to appear on the screen, you can get rid of ads with a yearly fee of 4 dollars.

 The Yahoo Weather is probably the best app among all other Yahoo apps.
 And perhaps, it has the most stunning outlook in comparison to other weather apps.
 Beautiful images of current weather conditions are used as background images in this app.
 Thanks to Flickr, a photography site owned by Yahoo.

 The outlook is so stunning that you might comment that this is all about appearance.
-However, if go through the features, you would be amazed to see that this app is packed with adequate weather data including clouds, temperatures and radar conditions.
+However, if you go through the features, you would be amazed to see that this app is packed with adequate weather data, including clouds, temperatures, and radar conditions.

-This app has also the feature where you can share weather photos of your locality if you want contribute.
-So, if you’re a photographer, it would be a great fun.
+This app also has a feature to share weather photos of your locality if you want to contribute.
+So, if you’re a photographer, it would be great fun.

-You might find other weather apps comparatively more informative that Yahoo Weather.
-But, this app is certainly user friendly and has a very compact and classy presentation.
+You might find other weather apps comparatively more informative than Yahoo Weather.
+But, this app is certainly user-friendly and has a very compact and classy presentation.

 This amazing app is free.
-You won’t need any in-app purchase.
+You won’t need any in-app purchases.
 However, you might get annoyed with the fairly large advertisements that fund this app.

-You should also know that there are hundreds other weather apps available on Google Play Store and iTunes.
-I’ve chosen these five as they’re arguably the best in their list.
+You should also know that hundreds of other weather apps are available on Google Play Store and iTunes.
+I’ve chosen these five as they’re arguably the best on their list.
 On top of that, they are also available for both Android and iOS users.